kibs-tech/kibs-tech.github.io/landing/access-cloud.md

   </ol>
 </nav>

-# Have you got a Microsoft Access application?

-If below resonates with you then contact me:

-- You wish could do more with your Access database
+# Want to make your MS Access database available to Mobile and Web apps?

-- You've got ideas for mobile and web apps but your data is stuck in Access
+- Have you got ideas for mobile and web apps but your data is stuck in Microsoft Access?
-- You're fed up of seeing that *#! server in the office
+- Do you wish you could do more with your Microsoft Access database?

+If the answer is yes then you need to get your Access database into the cloud!

 ## Special offer

 <div class="alert alert-success" role="alert">
-Let me at your Access application for a free detailed consultation.
-This is a real opportunity to get into the cloud  <i class="fas fa-heart" ></i>
+I'm currently offering a free detailed consultation.
+Let me look at your MS Access database application and I'll show you how to open it up to web and mobile.
+This is a real opportunity for a business to move into the cloud at a big discount <i class="fas fa-heart" ></i>
 </div>

 ## Further reading